shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Cyberattacks happen
 - What to do
     - Defend in advance
-        - Configure secure account and device settings
+        - Configure secure settings for accounts and devices
+        - Apply software patches and updates
         - Use a password manager
         - Use anti-malware software
     - Be alert for social-engineering tactics